 - Blend for a smoother texture.
 For smooth applesauce, an immersion blender works best directly in the pot.

-To reheat refrigerated applesauce, simply warm it on the stovetop over low heat, stirring occasionally, until heated through.
-You can also microwave it in 30-second bursts, stirring between each, until warm.
-If frozen, thaw overnight in the fridge before reheating.
-Add a splash of water if it seems too thick.
+Reheating: Warm on the stovetop over low heat, stirring until heated through, or microwave in 30-second bursts.
+Add a splash of water if it's too thick.

 - Serve alongside pork chops or roast chicken for a sweet-savory balance.